n0tion/n0tion.github.io/_posts/2019-08-30-making-elements-disappear-at-runtime.md

 This little component is present throughout the flow and was built with an unobtrusive minimized state, but it is still visible on the page.
 It's not a problem in the context of actual users who want play with the application but still have the option to pull up the assistant and get help.

-Now the automation tasks does not need this, nor do we want to show it when it's taking screenshots and/or videos.
+But the automation tasks do not require this, nor do we want to show it when programmatically taking screenshots and/or videos.

 ### Making the change at run time